Titanfall2-T/TF2-Vortex-Auto-Gunner/README.md

 NOTE : I play on MAYBE making this mod have some more functionality to it, or really just making it better.
 I don't play Titanfall 2 anymore, I'm just uploading and fixing these mods for fun, but I do think it'd be neat to make this mod applicable to more than just Monarch.

+Special thanks to DaiZero-22 for helping me test the mod with short notice.

 ## ConVars

 - `vag_enabled` | This ConVar is just whether the mod is enabled or not.
 Set it to `1` to enable the mod, set it to `0` to disable the mod.